Aliens have to eat, and they don’t just eat meat, at least, not my aliens.

-Daranaens are ruled by an elected Alpha who is advised by an elected Beta Council, which meets regularly and is very open to the press.
+Daranaens have a government composed of an elected Alpha who is advised by an elected Beta Council, which meets regularly and is very open to the press.
 None of the women can vote, not even Prime Wives.

-As a member of the Beta Council, Vidam (pictured to the right) is expected to present bills, debate on them and vote.
+As a member of the Beta Council, Vidam (right) is expected to present bills, debate on them and vote.
 Voting in the Council Chamber is open and is accomplished by all of the representatives standing.
 Then the opponents of a bill sit.
 Anyone left standing is then counted as supporting the bill in question.
-A simple majority rules, but ties can be broken by the Alpha.
+A simple majority rules, but the Alpha can break ties.
 Abstentions are rare – much like dogs on Earth, Daranaeans mainly see their issues in black and white.
-A debate about granting Prime Wives the right to vote is shown in Debate.
+A debate about granting Prime Wives the right to vote is part of Debate.

 Trials are public, and the trial of a wealthy Daranaean, even a Secondary, is fodder for the press.
 There are no juries, rather, an accused is judged by a judicial panel.
-A trial is shown in Take Back the Night.
+A trial is part of Take Back the Night.

 Aside from the generally fatal Thylacine Paramixovirus, most Daranaeans are usually in good health.
 Prenatal care is available for Prime Wives only.
 The other two castes are expected to care for each other.
 Their infants are delivered at home.
 Prime Wives deliver in hospitals.

-Daranaean Third Caste wives who are menopausal are sometimes sold for medical experiments, and are needed to test vaccines.
+Daranaean Third Caste wives who are menopausal are sometimes sold for medical experiments, as doctors need them to test vaccines.

 First Contact, Friendships and Relationship with The Federation

-First Contact was between the NX-02 Columbia and a pleasure craft owned by a wealthy Daranaean man named Elemus.
+First Contact was between the NX-02 Columbia and a pleasure craft owned by a wealthy Daranaean man, Elemus.
 It occurred in February of 2160, and did not go too well.
-First contact is shown in The Cure is Worse than the Disease.
+First contact is a part of The Cure is Worse than the Disease.

-Second contact went considerably better, and is shown in Take Back the Night.
+Second contact went considerably better, and is a part of Take Back the Night.
 This generated some friendships between Daranaeans and humans, including Jonathan Archer and Seppa, and Malcolm Reed and Mistra.

 In 2191, a young Inta went on a blind date with a human, Hank Harrison.
 While things did not work out romantically, the two became friends.
-Their date is shown in Hearts in Time.
+Their date is a part of Hearts in Time.

 Daranaeans became allies with the Federation, and called upon them later, and made themselves available as well.

 Such a sexist society will need to change in order to continue to grow.
 Stay tuned.
 Big things are in store for the galaxy’s only sentient marsupials.
-More insights will be posted!
+I will post more insights!

 But what I am talking about is my own fanfiction.
 So I’ve got a different take on him.